-Key Name Кеу Туре Description IMFK AES, 256-bit IMFK - Internal Master File Key.
-This key is used for encrypting and decrypting all the other CSPs.
-This key is created on a first boot and is destroyed actively by tamper event or passively by battery failure.
+Key Name Key Type Description IMFK AES, 256-bit IMFK - Internal Master File Key.
+This key is used for encrypting and decrypting persistently stored CSPs.
+This key is created on a first boot by the DRBG and is destroyed actively by tamper event or passively by battery failure.
 PDEK AES, 256-bit PDEK - Prepare Download Encryption Key.
 This key performs encryption and decryption of the CCM envelope.
 This key is loaded as part of manufacturing initialization.
 It is destroyed indirectly when the IMFK is destroyed.
-IDFK, IDFK_IV AES, 256-bit IDFK - Image Download File Key (and IV).
-This key, used in CBC mode, decrypts the downloaded personality application.
+IDFK, AES, 256-bit IDFK - Image Download File Key (and IV).
+This key, used in CBC IDFK_IV mode, decrypts the downloaded personality application.
 This key is input to the module encrypted and authenticated by the PDEK using CCM and destroyed following completion or interruption of image download.
 It is stored in volatile memory.
 FFK, AES, 256-bit FFK - Flash File Key (and IV).
-This key, used in CBC mode, encrypts
+This key, used in CBC mode, FFK_IV encrypts and decrypts the personality, which is saved in flash ROM.
+This key is randomly generated by the DRBG when a newly downloaded personality is ready for encryption and saved in flash ROM and is destroyed indirectly when the IMFK is destroyed.
+Seed 768 bits The initial seed consists of the 512-bit entropy input and 256-bit nonce, as defined in SP 800-90A.
+They are generated using the NDRNG.
+The entropy input and nonce, along with the personalization string, are used to derive the DRBG seed.
+The seed is zeroized on reboot.
+DRBG Key AES, 256-bit DRBG Key - Deterministic Random Bit Generator Key.
+This key is 222 GD 000 00 : part of the Internal State of the DRBG and is zeroized on reboot.
+DRBG V SP 800-90A, The DRBG V is part of the DRBG's Internal State and is zeroized on 128-bit reboot.